- 16 Mar 2026

 This process is just the beginning of the overall design.
 Your goal is to consider your internal operations, referring to who does what, and when and how they do it.

-If you have not already done so, refer to a data map of your organization’s operations.
-Reviewing this and inserting roles (not staff members) into the data map empowers you to understand who does what and when.
+If you have not already done so, consult a data map of your organization’s operations.
+Reviewing the map and inserting roles—rather than individual staff members—will help clarify responsibilities and when specific activities occur.

 Role | ||||||||